Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 <br>

-### Troubleshooting a model issue
+### Troubleshooting a complex parameter issue

 > Download the BEAST input file `issue3_2.xml`.
-> Open **BEAST2** and select the file `issue3_2.xml` as input file.
-Start the run with the **Run** button.
-> You should get an error message, as shown in [Figure 12](#errorStarting2).
 >
+> - Open **BEAST2** and select the file `issue3_2.xml` as input file.
+> - Start the run with the **Run** button.
+You should get an error message, as shown in [Figure 12](#errorStarting2).
+>

 <figure>
 	<a id="errorStarting2"></a>
 	<img style="width:80.0%;" src="figures/errorStarting2.png" alt="">
-	<figcaption>Figure 12: A similar error message as earlier.</figcaption>
+	<figcaption>Figure 12: A similar error message as earlier (issue3_2.xml).</figcaption>
 </figure>
 <br>

-As in the previous section, **BEAST2** could not find a valid state to start the inference.
-This time the message reads _P(FBD.t:bears) = -Infinity_, showing that the issue likely appears in the calculation of the FBD likelihood.
-The FBD prior is a tree prior, and depends on the tree as well as several other parameters, so there are several possible causes for the calculation issue:
+As before, **BEAST2** could not find a valid state to start the inference.
+This time there are finite values for all of the simple parameter priors, meaning that all of the initial values fall within the prior bounds.
+The two exceptions are the fossilized birth-death process tree prior, which reads _P(FBD.t:bears) = -Infinity_ and an MRCA prior on the root of the tree (that was not present in the previous analysis), which reads _P(root.prior) = NaN_, meaning it was not evaluated before BEAST2 crashed.
+Thus, we can conclude that the issue likely has something to do with the calculation of the FBD density.
+The FBD prior is a tree prior, and depends on the tree as well as several other parameters, so there are several possible causes for the issue:

--  a bug in the likelihood calculation itself: BEAST2 packages can contain calculation issues which have been undetected so far (especially if they only appear in very specific circumstances), in which case they should be reported to the development team.
-However, this is unlikely in our case, as the FBD model has been extensively used without issue in previous analyses, and our analysis setup is similar to previous analyses.
--  an issue with the initial tree: the inference will not start if the provided initial tree is impossible under the specified tree model or doesn't match with the provided MRCA constraints.
-By default, most analyses use a random tree simulated by the inference, which will fulfill all constraints.
-However, with more complex models or constraints, the simulation process can fail to find a good tree, in which case a valid starting tree needs to be provided by the user.
+-  **An issue with the initial tree:** the inference will not start if the initial tree is impossible under the specified tree model or MRCA constraints.
+By default, most analyses use a simple coalescent model to simulate a random initial tree that respects all MRCA constraints.
+However, with more complex models, or incompatible MRCA priors, the simulation process can fail to find a good tree.
+Similarly, when there are additional constraints on the tree that are not encoded in MRCA priors (as with the origin parameter in the example above), the simulated tree can also be incompatible.
+In such cases the simulation either needs to be fine-tuned to satisfy the constraints, or a valid initial tree should be provided to the analysis.
--  an issue with the initial values of the parameters: if the initial values set in the analysis are very far from plausible, the resulting likelihood of the model will be extremely small, which gets recorded as _-Infinity_ by BEAST2.
+-  **An issue with the initial parameter values:** if the initial values set in the analysis are very far from plausible, the resulting density of the model will be extremely small.
+Because of the limitations of floating point arithmetic used by computers, numbers with very large magnitudes get approximated to positive or negative infinity and numbers with very small magnitudes to zero.
+That means for very improbable parameter combinations, the density of a model, {% eqinline P(\theta) \approx 0 %}.
+Usually, calculations are done in logspace to alleviate this effect, however for extremely unlikely parameter combinations we will have {% eqinline \log P(\theta) \approx -\infty %}.
+Most of the parametric prior distributions available in BEAST2 only tend to 0 as the parameter tends to infinity, making it very unlikely to encounter numerical underflow issues with these distributions.
+However, more complex distributions, like tree priors, have complex, high-dimensional density landscapes and it is entirely possible that a parameter combination that works for one model evaluates to negative infinity for a related model.
+-  **A bug in the density calculation:** BEAST2 packages can contain calculation issues which have remained undetected so far (especially if they only appear under very specific circumstances).
+Such bugs should be reported to the package developers.
+However, this is unlikely in our case, as the FBD model has been extensively tested and used in the past, and our analysis setup is similar to previous analyses.

-To inspect the starting values and find the issue, we will first load the file into BEAUti.
+To inspect the initial values and find the issue, we will first load the file into BEAUti.

 > Open **BEAUti** and load in the `issue3_2.xml` file by navigating to **File > Load**.
 >